tencent cloud

 consumer->setInstanceName("CppClient");

-// Register a custom listener function to process the received messages and return the processing results
+// Register a custom listener function to handle received messages and return the processing result.

 ExampleMessageListener *messageListener = new ExampleMessageListener();